All wahs available through our worldwide dealer network or directly from Geoffrey. Conatact Geoffrey for availability information.

 Carlos Santana is now using several different RMC models, and will soon have a couple of custom pieces to use on his world tour.

-Peace, Love,
+Peace, Love, and Wah,

 Geoffrey